de-vri-es/node-unix-socketpair/README.md

 ```

 # Wrapping in `net.Socket`
-You can create `net.Socket` instances to use one or both of the created sockets as you normally would in NodeJS.
+You can create `net.Socket` instances to use one or both of the created sockets as you normally would in Node.js.
 At the moment of writing `dgram.Socket` does not support the creation from file descriptors,
 and `net.Socket` only supports streaming sockets.